Eye Health Centres: Comprehensive Eye Exams in Calgary and Regina

 Pre-test with a series of diagnostic equipment.

-A comprehensive eye examination is a thorough assessment of your eyes performed by a licensed eye doctor, an optometrist.
-It involves an entire review of eye health including visual symptoms, and a refraction.
-A comprehensive eye examination in Calgary will include, but not limited to, the following:
+A comprehensive eye examination is a thorough assessment of your eyes performed by a licensed eye doctor or an optometrist.
+It involves an entire review of eye health, including visual symptoms and refraction.
+A comprehensive eye examination in Calgary will include, but not be limited to, the following:

 Case history, including past and current medical issues.

-Visual requirements including those at school, work, home
+Visual requirements include those at school, work, and home.